 Example 2: Search using date filters

-query ="What do you know about me?"filters ={"AND":[{"created_at":{"gte":"2024-07-20","lte":"2024-07-10"}},{"user_id":"alex"}]}client.search(query, version="v2", filters=filters)
+query = "What do you know about me?"filters = { "AND": [ {"created_at": {"gte": "2024-07-20", "lte": "2024-07-10"}}, {"user_id": "alex"} ]}client.search(query, version="v2", filters=filters)

 Example 3: Search using metadata and categories Filters

-query ="What do you know about me?"filters ={"AND":[{"metadata":{"food":"vegan"}},{"categories":{"contains":"food_preferences"}}]}client.search(query, version="v2", filters=filters)
+query = "What do you know about me?"filters = { "NOT": [ { "categories": { "contains": "food_preferences" } } ]}client.search(query, version="v2", filters=filters)

 Fetch all memories for a user, agent, or run using the getAll() method.